jeremyf/hydramata-works/documents/interface-between-work-and-permissions.md

 ## Initial Intreface

-For a Work to assert its available predicates, the Permission subsystem should:
+For a Work to assert its available predicates, the Permissions subsystem should:

 * Provide a `Hydramata::Permissions.roles_for(agent)` service.
 Responsible for getting all of the roles of an agent.
 * Each of the returned objects from `Hydramata::Permissions.roles_for` should:
   * have a unique identifying symbol from which the Work subsystem can craft the appropriate Work Reification Strategy (which properties go on the work value object that is being passed through the system).

+The Permissions subsystem is concerned with these three concepts:

+* Resource - exposes the following methods `#persisted?`, `#to_key`, `#class#model_name` (a subset of the [ActiveModel::Lint::Test](http://api.rubyonrails.org/classes/ActiveModel/Lint/Tests.html))
+* Action - what is the agent trying to do with the resource?
+This would likely be the Controller#action_name
+* Agent - who (or what) is attempting to take action on the resource

-For the Permission subsystem to interact with a Work, the Work object should provide the following:
+For the Permissions subsystem to interact with a Work, the Work object should implement a Resource interface.

-* a `#persisted?` method that returns `false` if the work's identifying symbol is not present and `true` otherwise
-* responds to a `#class#model_name` (see [ActiveModel::Naming](http://api.rubyonrails.org/classes/ActiveModel/Naming.html))
-* a unique identifying symbol (eg `#to_key`)
-* a `#work_type` that has a unique identifying symbol
-* a permissions property that is composed as per the Permissions component requirement; Present assumption is it would be analogous to Hydra Rights Metadata

 ## Initial Scenarios